cypress-io/cypress-documentation/source/zh-cn/api/commands/fixture.md

 ### Using fixtures to bootstrap data

 {% note info %}
-{% url 'Check out our example recipe using `cy.fixture()` to bootstrap data for our application.' recipes#Bootstrapping-your-App %}
+{% url 'Check out our example recipe using `cy.fixture()` to bootstrap data for our application.' recipes#Server-Communication %}
 {% endnote %}

 ### Using an alias to access a fixture